 It’s highly unlikely I would have met these interesting people, had it not been for my choice of accommodation.
 And when you open up your home to strangers, you get a chance to meet people you otherwise wouldn’t have met.

-Are you an AirBnB host?
+Are you an Airbnb host?
 Have you had any bad experiences?
 Good experiences?
-Got any thoughts on this post?
-Let’s talk about it.
+Make sure you share your Airbnb stories in the comments below.